SpektraSystems/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 9. Click on **Create** to provision and deploy the new function app, then add following settings:

-    - Resource Group: Use the existing resource group, **contososports**.
+    - Resource Group: Use the existing resource group, **contososports-01**.

     - Logic App name: **contosologicapplication-192372**.